 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Anglo-Saxon cemetery 150m east of Easterford Mill is a burial ground of early medieval date located in Essex.
+The Anglo-Saxon cemetery 150m east of Easterford Mill is a burial ground of early medieval date located in Essex.
 The site represents evidence of Anglo-Saxon settlement and mortuary practice in the region during the early medieval period.
-As a designated ancient monument, it contributes to understanding of Anglo-Saxon communities and their burial customs in Essex, though the precise extent and condition of surviving archaeological remains require further investigation.
+The cemetery's archaeological significance lies in its potential to illuminate patterns of burial, material culture, and community organisation during this formative phase of English history.
+As a designated heritage monument, the site remains an important resource for understanding the Anglo-Saxon occupation and use of the Essex landscape.

 Anglo-Saxon cemetery 150m east of Easterford Mill is a scheduled monument protected by Historic England under reference 1013515.
 View the official record →